-Michael J. Schmitt was appointed to the Kentucky Public Service Commission (PSC) by Governor Matthew Bevin on June 21, 2016.
-His term expires June 30, 2019.
+Michael J. Schmitt was appointed and designated as chairman of the Kentucky Public Service Commission (PSC) by Governor Matthew Bevin on June 21, 2016, and reappointed on June 19, 2019.
+His term expires June 30, 2023.

 Prior to joining the PSC, Chairman Schmitt was a partner in the law firm of Porter, Schmitt, Banks & Baldwin in Paintsville.
 He is a member of the Kentucky Bar Association, is admitted to practice before all federal courts, including the Supreme Court of the United States, and has served as a special justice on the Kentucky Supreme Court.
 He represented a variety of clients, notably energy companies and local boards of education.
 He has also worked for the Kentucky League of Cities, the Kentucky Association of Counties and the Kentucky Department of Education.

 Chairman Schmitt is a member of the National Association of Utility Regulatory Commissioners (NARUC) and serves on its Committee on Water and Subcommittee on Pipeline Safety.
-He is second vice president of the Southeastern Association of Regulatory Utility Commissioners and a member of the Mid-Atlantic Conference of Regulatory Utilities Commissioners.
+He is a member of the Southeastern Association of Regulatory Utility Commissioners and of the Mid-Atlantic Conference of Regulatory Utilities Commissioners.

 Chairman Schmitt received a Juris Doctorate, with distinction, from the University of Kentucky College of Law, where he was a member of the Order of the Coif and the Kentucky Law Journal.
 He is a fellow of the American College of Trial Lawyers, and has been recognized for his legal expertise numerous times, including receiving the Kentucky Farm Bureau Distinguished Counsel Award (2007) and the Kentucky Defense Attorney of the Year (2015).
 Chairman Schmitt has served on the boards of the Kentucky Council of School Board Attorneys and the Kentucky Defense Counsel and has been a judge in the National Trial Court Competition.